Journeys through the Radiant Citadel: Art direction

 Journeys through the Radiant Citadel was released with two cover options.
-The Fandomentals highlighted that "this is the first time both covers have been drawn by women of color".
+Both Gizmodo and the Fandomentals highlighted that "this is the first time both covers have been drawn by women of color".
 The standard edition's cover art is by Evyn Fong, and it features the Dyn Singh Night Market in Siabsungkoh, one of the regions reachable through the Radiant Citadel.
-Kate Irwin, principal art director, stated that the focus of the cover is the blue flying creature, the wynling – "but you can lose yourself in the market itself as you notice the charming interactions among the peoples".
+Kate Irwin, principal art director, said that the focus of the cover is the blue flying creature, the wynling – "but you can lose yourself in the market itself as you notice the charming interactions among the peoples".
 This cover reflects the various experiences in the book.
 The alternate art cover edition by Sija Hong was released only to local game stores.
 This cover incorporates many of the aspects of the book's setting such as the Dawn Incarnates and the Radiant Citadel.
 Irwin commented that the alternate cover reflects "the whole anthology.
 It starts with the Citadel but there are also creatures, plants and gems worked into the design that are important to real-world cultures represented in the individual stories".

 On the book's interior art, Irwin explained that the art order "starts with the writer, goes through the game design lead, then the art director, and to the artists; "one of the most important" aspects of her job is "the match-making between art order and artist".
-Wizards of the Coast's Art Director Emi Tanji and Irwin highlighted the new creators that they used for this book; Tanji stated it "exciting" to see "creators who brought new points of views and inspiring stories".
+Wizards of the Coast's Art Director Emi Tanji and Irwin highlighted the new creators that they used for this book; Tanji said that it was "exciting" to see "creators who brought new points of views and inspiring stories".
 Irwin commented that using new artists for this book was also one of biggest risk they took – "we don't know if the artist is good with deadlines, if they take direction and are professional or if the quality of their portfolio is really what they will deliver. [...]
 Happily, everyone was awesome and some really went beyond with their work".

 Marketing

-On June 21, 2022, Wizards of the Coast released the first chapter of Journeys through the Radiant Citadel on D&D Beyond as an early preview.
-It was a limited time promotion available only to registered D&D Beyond users between June 21 and June 28, 2022.
+Wizards of the Coast released the first chapter of Journeys through the Radiant Citadel on D&D Beyond as an early preview on June 21, 2022.
+It was a limited time promotion available only to registered D&D Beyond users between June 21 and June 28.